Pocket Card Jockey

-Pocket Card Jockey is a card-based video game for Nintendo 3DS, iOS, and Android.
+Pocket Card Jockey is a card-based video game developed and published by Game Freak for Nintendo 3DS, iOS, and Android.

-It was released for Nintendo 3DS in Japan on July 31, 2013 and in North America, Europe and Australia on May 5, 2016.
+It was released for Nintendo 3DS in Japan on July 31, 2013 and worldwide by Nintendo on May 5, 2016.
 It was released for iOS and Android in Japan on November 26, 2014, but this version shut down on December 21, 2015.

-A remake, Pocket Card Jockey: Ride On!, was released on iOS via Apple Arcade on January 20, 2023.
+A remake, Pocket Card Jockey: Ride On!, was released on iOS via Apple Arcade on January 20, 2023 (January 21, 2023 in Japan) and on Nintendo Switch on February 21, 2024.

 Plot

 Pocket Card Jockey puts players in control of a jockey, which can be made male or female.
 The male jockey wants to one day take over his father's orange farm, and the female jockey wants to one day get married and have kids.
 The jockey loses their first round and gets trampled, leading to an angel descending on them to give them encouragement and teach them to view horse racing as a game of solitaire.